karlospn/mytechramblings-site-source-code/content/posts/code-coverage-in-dotnet.md

 RUN apt-get update && apt-get -y install build-essential libxml2
 ```

-- The ``dotCover`` also gave me some problems when running it using the ```dotnet dotcover cover-dotnet`` command.
+- The ``dotCover`` also gave me some problems when running it using the ``dotnet dotcover cover-dotnet`` command.
 To fix this, I switch to the ``dotnet-dotCover cover-dotnet`` command.

-After addressing the issues mentioned above, all four tools (``coverlet``, ``dotCover``, ``dotnet-coverage`` and native .NET collector)  successfully created a Code Coverage report inside a container image."
+After addressing the issues mentioned above, all four Data Collector (``coverlet``, ``dotCover``, ``dotnet-coverage`` and native .NET collector)  successfully created a Code Coverage report inside the container image."

 # **View Code Coverage reports on SonarQube**

 Having a centralized place to track the Code Coverage metric of your application provides several benefits, such as offering a detailed view of your code quality and helping you identify areas of your code that need improvement.

-By uploading your Code Coverage metrics, you can easily track which parts of your code are not covered by tests.
+By uploading your Code Coverage metric, you can easily track which parts of your code are not covered by tests.
 This can help you improve your test coverage and, consequently, the reliability of your application.

-There are quite a few products capable of tracking application Code Coverage metrics, such as ``CodeCov`` and ``Codacy``.
+There are quite a few products capable of tracking your .NET application Code Coverage metric, such as ``CodeCov`` and ``Codacy``.
 However, I will focus on probably the most well-known of all: ``SonarQube``.

 SonarQube does not generate the Code Coverage report itself.
 Instead, you must set up a third-party tool (SonarScanner) to produce the report as part of your build process.
 SonarQube supports the following Data Collectors: